 Direct potable reuse would provide water utilities with the opportunity to augment their current drinking water supplies (such as surface water, groundwater, or imported water) with a local, abundant, and reliable source of water.

-To date, no regulations or criteria have been developed or proposed for direct potable reuse in
+To date, no regulations or criteria have been developed or proposed for direct potable reuse in California or the United States.

 As identified in the NWRI White Paper, the following key regulatory issues need to be resolved for direct potable reuse to be considered as a source of water supply: